kyverno/kyverno/documentation/installation.md

 Note that the above command will install the last released (stable) version of Kyverno.
 If you want to install the latest version, you can edit the [install.yaml] and update the image tag.

-Also, by default kyverno in installed in "kyverno" namespace.
+Also, by default kyverno is installed in "kyverno" namespace.
 To install in different namespace, you can edit the [install.yaml] and update the namespace.

 To check the Kyverno controller status, run the command: